chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/syto_down6x.tif models/unet_weights3_zika.h5 \
         data/dataset/segment_ventricles.tif -t 0.5 -v

+This will result in a 3D TIFF, :code:`segment_ventricles.tif`, containing a binary segmentation of all ventricles.
 We also need a foreground segmentation to determine the overall organoid size and shape.
 A foreground segmentation can be computed by thresholding.

 .. code-block:: bash

     sudo docker run -v "$(pwd):/scout/data" chunglabmit/scout segment foreground \
         data/dataset/syto_down6x.tif data/dataset/segment_foreground.tif -v -t 0.02 -g 8 4 4

+This will create another 3D TIFF, :code:`segment_foreground.tif`, containing a binary segmentation of the whole organoid.

 Cytoarchitecture Analysis
 --------------------------